patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/upgrade.md

     <Card  />
     ```

-- Updated the `onSelectableInputChange` prop include the `event` as its first parameter.
+- Updated the `onSelectableInputChange` property include `event` as its first parameter.
 Handlers may require an update [(#8752)](https://github.com/patternfly/patternfly-react/pull/8752)

     Previous implementation: